Nish60220110anth/Unpaid/README.md

+# Unpaid

+## Dsecription
 We have worked on the module of Finance,Accounts and Audit(part1 of IIT-TIRUPATI's erp system requirements) as part of the course CS3105.
-We have implemented this web application using MERN stack.

-Installation Instructions:
+## Installation Instructions:

+### Run frontend

+1) Clone the repository using the link `https://github.com/Nish60220110anth/Unpaid.git` or click here to download as zip [link](https://github.com/Nish60220110anth/Unpaid/archive/refs/heads/main.zip)
+2) `cd` into the `Unpaid/frontend` folder
+3) Install dependencies using your favourite package manager (i.e command for yarn `yarn` or   npm `npm install`)
+4) Run `yarn dev` or `npm run start`

+### Run Backend

-1) Clone the repository using the link https://github.com/Nish60220110anth/Unpaid.git
+1) Clone the repository using the link `https://github.com/Nish60220110anth/Unpaid.git` or click here to download as zip [link](https://github.com/Nish60220110anth/Unpaid/archive/refs/heads/main.zip)
-2) cd into the Unpaid folder
+2) `cd` into the `Unpaid/backend` folder
-3) npm install
-4) simulatanesouly run "npm start" and "nodemon start" using two terminals.

-Our web application has the following functionalities
+3) Install dependencies using your favourite package manager (i.e command for yarn `yarn` or   npm `npm install`)
+4) Run `nodemon start`

+## Functionalities

-1)HEFA requests
+### 1)HEFA requests

-Description:
+*Description*

 This is a new concept in IITs.
 Being 3G IIT, Principal Repayment and Interest payments are being given as Grants from MOE.
-System shall generate HEFA Disbursement Request based on the inputs and shall capture the payments made by HEFA again based on the inputs, calculation of quarterly interest, separate ledgers for Civil Works and Capital Equipment which would be given in detailed manner.
+System shall generate HEFA
+Disbursement Request based on the inputs and shall capture the payments made by HEFA again based on the inputs, calculation of quarterly interest, separate ledgers for Civil Works and Capital Equipment which would be given in detailed manner.

-2)Income sheet generator
+### 2)Income sheet generator

-Description:
+*Description:*

-Institute can generate the income sheet and even print them.
+Institute can generate the income sheet and  print as pdf with customizable template.

+**Note** Pdf generation is done in backend, no overhead is added on frontend.
+Copy of the generated pdf is stored in backend for ever.

-3)Balance sheet generator
+### 3)Balance sheet generator

-Description:
+*Description:*

-Institute can generate the balance sheet and even print them.
+Institute can generate the income sheet and  print as pdf with customizable template.

+**Note** Pdf generation is done in backend, no overhead is added on frontend.
+Copy of the generated pdf is stored in backend for ever.

-4)Letter of Credit
+### 4)Letter of Credit

-Description:
+*Description:*

-Letter of Credits to be generated for the Imports for both Institute Account and Project Accounts in the formats prescribed by various Banks.
+Letter of Credits to be generated for the imports for both institute account and project accounts in the formats prescribed by various Banks.

-5)Annual Budegt Generation:
+### 5)Annual Budegt Generation:

-Description:
+*Description:*

 Budget has to be prepared in two stages, Annual Budget Estimates to be submitted for the next Financial Year and Revised Estimates for the current financial year.
 The Budget formats prescribed by MOE to be followed, for